-Please add comments below or on the FAQ post on Houzz.
+Please add comments below or on the FAQ post on Houzz (if the link doesn’t work then search “houzz exhaust-hood-faq-ii”

 Part I – Overview

-EVERYONE who has a kitchen should read all of Part I. Your builder, HVAC contractor, local building inspector and appliance sales folks very likely do not know or understand these issues.
+EVERYONE who has a kitchen should read all of Part I (down to the heading Part II – Deeper Dive).
+Your builder, HVAC contractor, local building inspector and appliance sales folks very likely do not know or understand these issues.
 It is up to homeowners to take responsibility for their and their family’s health.

 Important – The Need For Ventilation

 One morning I returned home from breakfast and could still smell the less appealing stale bits of our prior night’s wonderful dinner.
-What I could not smell was the harmful VOC’s in the air.
+What I was not aware of and could not smell were the harmful odorless PM, VOC’s and Carcinogens in the air.

 We all know (or should) that gas combustion, such as with gas burners, ovens, furnaces, water heaters and other gas appliances produces a number of harmful VOC’s.
-The only gas appliance without extensive and often sealed exhaust is also one of the more powerful and the one closest in proximity to us on a regular basis – our kitchen range.
+And, the only gas appliance in our homes without extensive and often sealed exhaust is also one of the more powerful and the one closest in proximity to us on a regular basis – our kitchen range.

-Today we also know a lot more such as research indicating that NO2 and other stuff from cooking in poorly ventilated homes may be why COPD rates are not declining with smoking rates.
+We are increasingly learning more about this, such as recent research indicating that NO2 and other stuff from cooking in poorly ventilated homes may be why COPD rates are not declining with smoking rates.
+Frying eggs on an induction hob produces surprisingly significant amounts of Sulfer Dioxide (SO2) and Hydrogen Sulfide (H2S) – you don’t want to breath too much of that stuff.

-So contrary to what many induction manufactures would like us to believe, ventilation is critically important for induction as well as gas.
+So contrary to what many induction manufactures would like us to believe, proper ventilation is critically important for Induction as well as Gas.

 Perspective – Our Health